julmul/nys-hospital-analysis/README.md

 This is my final project for BIOS611 - Introduction to Data Science.
 This analysis uses public, de-identified New York State hospital inpatient discharge data from 2022.
 Data are from https://health.data.ny.gov/Health/Hospital-Inpatient-Discharges-SPARCS-De-Identified/5dtw-tffi/about_data

+This Docker container was built on an M2 Mac.

 ## Getting Started

 To clone this repository, run the following command in your terminal: